EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 pipeline is an innovative exemplar system that allows analyses to proceed when allocation or efficiency data for a country are unavailable.
-When allocations or efficiencies are missing, a string of exemplar countries are queried for similar information.
+When allocations or efficiencies are missing, a string of exemplar countries are queried for the required information.
 For example, exemplars for Belgium are
-France, Europe, and ultimately, the world, in that order.
+France, Europe, and ultimately, the World, in that order.
-The calculation pipeline in the [PFUDatabase][link-pfudatabase] package allows allocation and efficiency data for any country and year to be added at any time to improve the database.
+The design of the calculation pipeline in the [PFUDatabase][link-pfudatabase] package allows allocation and efficiency data for any country or year to be added at a later date to improve the database.

 A second [targets][link-targets] pipeline in the [PFUAggDatabase][link-pfuaggdatabase] package [@Heun-PFUAggDatabase:2023]
 aggregates ECCs
 (a) by region
-(continents and world),
+(e.g., continents and world),
 (b) by energy carrier (product) category
 (e.g., Coal and coal products,
 Low-, Medium-, and High-temperature heat, etc.),